MarcoMen-Temp/Project18/README.md

   ## Plot.py

-  This file uses Matplotlib and Seaborn to plot pairplot graphs in a matrix
+  This file uses Matplotlib and Seaborn to plot pairplot graphs in a matrix.
+Histograms and scatter plots for the different species of iris separated by different colours.
+We can see that Iris versicolor and virginica are very closely related,because their distributed very closely(almost overlapping).
+Here the use of contrasting colour is most beneficial for anyone analysing data so closely related

+  ## Boxplot.py

+  This file shows the boxplot for the diferent variables(measurements).
+And we can visualise the calculated minimum, maximum,mean values from iris.py of both Sepal and Petal width and lenght(4 boxplots for each)